No Straight Lines in Beekeeping

 The next year, again less than 10% failure rate over the winter.
 I think primarily because I had become convinced the previous year that treating for Varroa actually produces positive results, as does feeding them when needed, and strengthing colonies with combines in the early fall.
 I had bought only queens for two years, no packages or nucs, and increases were made when the bees cooperate in the spring.
 I was starting to think like a bee.

 Sustainable is possible but straight lines aren’t.
-I wrote an article some time back for the MSBA newsletter speaking to flexibility in beekeeping.
-It was based on a lecture Danny gave at a meeting a couple years earlier.
+I wrote an article some time back for our local club’s newsletter speaking to flexibility in beekeeping.
+It was based on a lecture one of our senior beekeepers gave at a meeting a couple years earlier.
 That lecture changed the way I view beekeeping by helping me see the big picture a little clearer.
-Roll with the punches, always learn, be ready for change, capitalize on times of increase, brush yourself off and accept times of decrease, follow the bees’ nature and ride that wave whenever you can, enjoy the ride.
+Roll with the punches, think like a bee, work with them, follow their lead, always learn, be ready for change, capitalize on times of increase, brush yourself off and accept times of decrease, follow the bees’ nature and ride that wave whenever you can.
+And, oh yeah, enjoy the ride.